 The festival is based on a legend that says that Kyoto is protected on all sides by 4 Gods from the beginning of time.
-One of these gods is Seiryu, a sacred dragon guarding the Higashiyama area to the east, where Kiyomizu-dera Temple is located.
-Seiryu is considered to be an incarnation of the Buddhist Bodhisattva, Kannon (Avalokiteshvra), an enlightened being of Mercy and Compassion who is worshiped in Kiyomizu-dera Temple.
+One of these gods is Seiryu, a sacred dragon guarding the Higashiyama area to the east, where Kiyomizu-Dera Temple is located.
+Seiryu is considered to be an incarnation of the Buddhist Bodhisattva, Kannon (Avalokiteshvara), an enlightened being of Mercy and Compassion who is worshipped in the Kiyomizu-Dera Temple.

 The image of the blue dragon was completely designed by a renowned local costume designer, Emi Wada, and was constructed with donations and cooperation from Kyoto-based traditional craftsmen.
 With the festival being held indoors we got closer to the costume than might normally be possible and it was beautiful, the attention to detail was very impressive.

 The festival involves a ceremony and a 1.5-hour procession that snakes its way around the temple and the small streets of the surrounding township area.

 The festival is held in Spring and Autumn on 7 days each year.
 It can be attended on March 15, 16, 17, April 3, September 15, 16, and 17.
 It starts at 2 pm in the main temple and runs through until 3.30 pm.

 Here is a rough timeline festival procession to help you locate the blue dragon:

 Otowa-no-taki (the waterfall)